-Mr. Gottlieb represents clients in personal injury and property damage disputes, as well as in commercial disputes.
-He has successfully defended organizations against multimillion-dollar lawsuits related to motor vehicle accidents, property defects, and other claims.
-His noteworthy clients include a public transit authority and a publicly-traded telecommunications company.
+Personal Injury and Property Damage Litigation: Mark represents municipalities in personal injury and civil rights.
+He has successfully defended organizations against multimillion-dollar lawsuits related to motor vehicle accidents, property defects and other claims.
+His noteworthy clients include a public transit authority and a publicly traded telecommunications company.

-Insurance Recovery: As a member of Offit Kurman’s Insurance Recovery Practice Group, Mr. Gottlieb handles insurance coverage disputes on behalf of policyholders.
+Insurance Recovery: As a member of Offit Kurman’s Insurance Recovery Practice Group, Mark handles insurance coverage disputes on behalf of policyholders.
 He has litigated such cases nationwide for a variety of clients involved in disputes of various sizes and coverage types.